learn-co-curriculum/phase-1-algorithms-big-o/README.md

   // n steps (depending on the size of the array) const averageValue = average(array);

-  // n steps (depending on the size of the array) for (const num of array) {
+  for (const num of array) {
-    // 1 step
-    if (num === averageValue) return true;
+    // n steps (depending on the size of the array) if (num === averageValue) return true;
   }
 }
 ```

-Counting the steps here, we end up with `O(2n + 1)`.
+Counting the steps here, we end up with `O(n * 2)`.
 Even though it takes twice
 as long as our first algorithm, we can still remove the constants and end up
 with `O(n)`.
 Since we're looking for a high-level summary, this approximation
 still gives us a good sense as to how well our algorithm will scale to larger